alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 This role applies within a space.

-A space manager can grant user roles within a space using either the command line or the [GOV.UK PaaS admin tool](https://admin.cloud.service.gov.uk/) (requires sign in).
-A space manager can also change space properties.
+A space manager can grant user roles within a space and change space properties using the command line.
 A space manager cannot deploy, run or manage apps or services.

 For example, a team member needs to change apps in both the testing and production spaces.
 The org manager grants this team member the space manager role in the testing space, and the space developer role in both the testing and production spaces.
 That team member can add users to testing but not to production (as a space manager), and can change apps in both spaces (as a space developer).